Want to know how you can optimize your glucose levels to optimize your sleep and recovery?

 2. Reduce the frequency of “high highs”

 To help reduce high highs, you can follow much of the advice from point #1.
-These actions will all help reduce steep glucose spikes and high highs.
-Another thing you can do is avoid highly processed foods (this includes the usual suspects like confectionery, and also things like alternative, non-dairy milks which many Supersapiens have found to spike their glucose.)
+These actions will all help reduce steep glucose rushes and high highs.
+Another thing you can do is avoid highly processed foods (this includes the usual suspects like confectionery, and also things like alternative, non-dairy milks which many Supersapiens have found to rush their glucose.)

 3. Reduce the frequency of “low lows”